gchq/stroom-docs/content/en/docs/style-guide/basic-elements.md

 ## Block quotes

+A simple paragraph block quote.

-> This is a single line block quote.
+> This is a simple block quote.
-> This is the second line.
+> This is the second sentence.

 A pair of spaces at the end of a line can be used to force line breaks, e.g.: